 Genus name comes from the Greek aspis, aspid meaning shield, this is in reference to the shape of the stigma.
 The specific epithet elatior means taller.

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.
-These plants can survive in low light conditions.
+These plants can tolerate lower light conditions.

 Water: Allow the first 2-3 inches of mix to dry out.
 Before watering, ensure the substrate isn’t compacted, if it is, aerate it with a few pokes of a skewer or blunt stick, pour water slowly over the top and allow the water to pass through the drainage holes.